henrisco82/myAuthServer/README.md

 ### Deploy to Render

+1. **Create a PostgreSQL Database:**
+   - In Render dashboard, create a new PostgreSQL database
+   - Name it `myauthserver-db` (or update `render.yaml` accordingly)
+   - Choose your plan (Starter is fine for development)

+2. **Create the Web Service:**
-1. Connect your GitHub repository to Render
+   - Connect your GitHub repository to Render
-2. Create a new Web Service
+   - Create a new Web Service
-3. Select "Docker" as the runtime
+   - Select "Docker" as the runtime
-4. Set the port to `9000`
+   - Set the port to `9000`
-5. Deploy!
+   - The database connection will be automatically configured via `render.yaml`

+3. **Deploy!**
+   - Render will automatically link the database and set environment variables

 ## 📖 API Documentation